andrewcomputsci2019/PathFinderFX/README.md

 and stop the searching of the current using the selected algorithm.\
 To the right of the program control sidebar is the grid.
 The grid allows the user to drag their mouse to add or remove cells to the grid.
 Holding/pressing left click will add cell/cells of the selected cell type and holding/pressing right click will remove cell/cells.
-Control right mouse click on the grid will bring up a context menu that provides some fine turning, such as accelerating/decelerating the animation speed, and the ability to run the garbage collector to free up excess memory the JVM is holding onto.
-The program only allows a single source and a single target to placed on the grid, if the user wants to change their locations they must first remove them from the grid and replace them in the desired position.
+Control right mouse click on the grid will bring up a context menu that provides some fine-tuning, such as accelerating/decelerating the animation speed, and the ability to run the garbage collector to free up excess memory the JVM is holding onto.
+The program only allows a single source and a single target to be placed on the grid, if the user wants to change their locations they must first remove them from the grid and replace them in the desired position.
 ___
 ## Demo Video